Skip to main content

 Manage Sharing Communities

 Threat intelligence sharing is the cornerstone of all collaboration-driven security strategies.
-In addition to publishing alerts from the Analyst Portal to the Member Portal, admins can also leverage CSAP to exchange alerts with their network of peers, vendors, and clients.
-The Sharing Community feature enables automated sharing of alerts between two different organizations that use CSAP, via secure API endpoints.
-The feature enables collaboration between different organizations with shared security interests by allowing them to put a common front against attackers through threat knowledge sharing.
+In addition to publishing alerts from the Analyst Portal to the Member Portal, administrators can also leverage Collaborate to exchange alerts with their network of peers, vendors, and clients.

 Alert Sharing Flow Between Communities

-• Organization I creates API credentials and shares them with Organization II.
+• Organization I creates API credentials and shares them with organization II.

-• Organization I defines the Rule Conditions for receiving Alerts.
+• Organization I defines the rule conditions for receiving alerts.

 • Organization II uses the credentials to create a Sharing Community.

-• Organization II defines the Rule Conditions for Sharing Alerts.
+• Organization II defines the rule conditions for sharing alerts.

 8589919.jpg